diehlpkteaching/ParallelComputationMath/webpage/index.md

 -->
 * [References](list.pdf)

+### Course notes

+This semester, I will develop [course notes](book.pdf) to provide extended details to the lecture slides.
+Note that this document will develop over the semster and new content will be added before each lecture.
+At least I will try to keep the document aligned with the lecture notes.

+### Example code

-Note that all source code shown in the lecture slides and the course book are avialable [here](https://github.com/diehlpkteaching/ParallelComputationMathExamples).
+Note that all source code shown in the lecture slides and the course book are available [here](https://github.com/diehlpkteaching/ParallelComputationMathExamples).
 I recommend to downlod them and play around with the code to gain a better understanding of C++ code.

 ## Project